patrick-brown-oddball/vets-api/README.md

      saml:
        authn_requests_signed: false
      ```
+### Setup ngrok
+ngrok is a reverse proxy that secures your applications and network services.
+This is environment independent because it can deliver traffic to services running anywhere with no changes to your environment's network.
+Ngrok helps you to develop and test, remote access and ingress to external networks & production.

+* Use your github creds to signup here https://ngrok.com/blog-post/free-static-domains-ngrok-users
+* Ensure your settings.local.yml virtual_host settings contains as shown
+  virtual_hosts: [
+      "127.0.0.1",
+      "localhost",
+      "herring-hot-repeatedly.ngrok-free.app",
+    ]

 1. If you are developing features that need Sidekiq Enterprise, you must have access to the va.gov-team-sensitive repo and [install the sidekiq enterprise license](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/engineering/sidekiq-enterprise-setup.md)